supersjellie/openhab-itho-fan/README.md

 	* If it happens to be the low/medium/high (+-5), this button will show green
 	* Any other value will make the setup/wrench button green
 5. It had a humidity icon
-	* Below 40 or above 60 (recommended values for health) it will be gray, else green
+	* Between 40 and 60% (recommended values for health) it will be gray, else green
-	* Pressing it will show a popup with 24 hours graph of humidity

 It new at the moment, so work in progress.
 Expect changes.
-	* Next addition will be a rule to automaticly contro fan when showering or at day/night.
+	* Next addition will be a rule to automaticly control fan when showering or at day/night.
+	* A popup graph with 24 hours humidity and/or speed
-	* The current setup uses the web api with a refresh of one minute.
-Command is sent immidiatelly but the widget is delayed on updating.
+	* The current setup uses the web api with a refresh of 30 seconds.
+Command is sent immediatelly but the widget is delayed on updating.
 Maybe use mqtt?
 Or it's not worth it ...

 ## Preperation
-1. Have an openhab installation ;-)
+1. Have an openhab installation :grin:
-2. Own an itho central ventilation unit ;-)
+2. Own an itho central ventilation unit :grin:
 3. Buy and install the Itho CVE RFT WiFi add-on, see [documentation](https://github.com/arjenhiemstra/ithowifi)
 	* To use all features, also buy/install the 866 mhz radio controller and humidity sensor
 	* If you own it, add your remote(s) to the addon (not the itho box).